Edith Bone: Imprisonment

 In 1949, Bone was acting as a free-lance correspondent in Budapest, affiliated with the London Daily Worker.
-When arriving in Hungary, she was accused of spying for the British government, arrested by the State Protection Authority (AVH) and detained in solitary confinement without a fair trial or a prisoner identification number for seven years.
+On arriving in Hungary she was accused of spying for the British government, arrested by the State Protection Authority (AVH) and detained in solitary confinement without a fair trial or a prisoner identification number for seven years.
 Her friend Hebe Spaull was one of the few people who campaigned for her release from imprisonment.
-Spaull sent frequent enquiries to the British embassy in Budapest.
+Spaull sent frequent inquiries to the British embassy in Budapest.

 During her detention, Bone managed to avoid the mental instability or insanity that typically accompanies isolation.
 She developed a series of mental exercises, including reviews of geometry, the several languages she knew and vocabulary.
 She mentally reconstructed the plots of all of the books she had read, made a comprehensive list of all of the characters in Shakespeare and Dickens' works she could remember, and made letters out of the dense black bread she was fed; out of these she composed poetry.

 She launched what she called a series of "little wars" against her captors after realising they weren't going to use physical force on her and that she had no family to threaten.
 This included a language strike in 1951, in which she refused to speak Hungarian but rather used all the other five languages she knew.
 Her protests worked as in 1952, they allowed her access to books.
 From these she learnt her seventh language, Greek.

-She put week-long efforts into removing a very large nail from the iron-hard oak door of her cell.
-To accomplish this, she slowly removed single threads from towels and wove them into a solid rope with which to work the nail.
-After weeks of straining effort to get the nail to begin to wiggle and then loosen, she finally got the nail out.
+She put week-long efforts into removing a very large nail from the hard oak door of her cell.
+To accomplish this, she slowly removed single threads from towels and wove them into a strong string with which to work the nail loose.
+After weeks of straining effort to get the nail to begin to wiggle and then loosen, she finally got it out.
 She then sharpened it on the concrete floor and used at as a drill to create a small peephole in her cell door so she could finally see out of her cell.

 She used these projects to keep her mind stimulated, to fill her time with goal-oriented actions, and to keep her sanity during her long period of extreme isolation.

 Bone was freed after 7 years, during the last days of the revolutionary Nagy Government in the Hungarian Revolution of 1956.
 A student group had seized control of the Budapest political prison where Bone was held, and processed political prisoners for release.

-When she returned to Britain she gave interviews denouncing communism.
-This was due to the feeling of betrayal she felt from being imprisoned by her fellow communists and the Daily Worker which had sent her there.
+When she returned to Britain she gave interviews denouncing communism, due to the betrayal of being imprisoned by her fellow communists, and the communist Daily Worker newspaper which had sent her there.
 She died in 1975 in Richmond upon Thames, London.